stevelorenz/build-vnf/README.md

 Thanks to all the open source SDN/NFV projects for teaching me.

-## Repository Structure
+## Project Structure

-- FFPP (Fast Forward Packet Processing): A fancy 🐼 packet processing engine (library) designed for CNF (Containerized Network Function) and COIN (Computing in the Network) use cases
+- [FFPP (Fast Forward Packet Processing)](./ffpp/README.md): A fancy 🐼 packet processing engine (library) designed for CNF (Containerized Network Function) and COIN (Computing in the Network) use cases
 - COIN_DL: Implementing a COIN-driven distributed deep learning system for in-network video traffic compression
 - pktgen: Scripts and tools for software packet generators
+- scripts: Utility scripts and helpers

 ## Citing Our Works

 If you like any ideas or tools inside this repository, please consider reading and citing our papers.
+These papers have detailed description and rigorous performance evaluation results.

 - For [CALVIN (IEEE JSAC)](https://ieeexplore.ieee.org/abstract/document/8672612), X-MAN and FFPP: